chi-123710/Mar-model-for-financial-imputation/README.md

 ##use Dataset.py to produce the data with/without missing value

-##use test_csv_dimension to checkfor the dimensions

-##main.R--the most important function,to transfer the data to R,and to estimate the mar model.
+##main.R--the most important function,to transfer the data to R,and to estimate the mar model's correlation matrix.

 ##MAR_proj_method is for LSE initialization